jellyfin/jellyfin.org/docs/general/installation/truenas.md

 sidebar_position: 4
 ---

-- Jellyfin can be installed on iX-systems' [TrueNAS SCALE](https://www.truenas.com/truenas-scale/).
+Jellyfin can be installed on iX-systems' [TrueNAS SCALE](https://www.truenas.com/truenas-scale/).

-- This documentation is written for TrueNAS SCALE v24.10.0 (Electric Eel) or higher.
+This documentation is written for TrueNAS SCALE v24.10.0 (Electric Eel) or higher.

-- Consider reviewing the [TrueNAS Apps documentation](https://www.truenas.com/docs/truenasapps/) if you have not previously configured applications on your system.
+Consider reviewing the [TrueNAS Apps documentation](https://www.truenas.com/docs/truenasapps/) if you have not previously configured applications on your system.

+- Note: TrueNAS CORE and TrueNAS SCALE are different.
+Jellyfin is not supported on TrueNAS CORE.

 ## Introduction and Preparation